Carolyn Baer

 Children tailor their teaching to the knowledge of their learner.

-How do children learn to be social agents?
+How do children learn to work with others?

 Child Development